ExchangeUnion/xud/test/simulation/README.md

 $ npm run test:sim:run
 ```

-When making changes to non-test `xud` code, one must build the `xud` image before rerunning the tests, in addition to cleaning its volume:
+When making changes to non-test `xud` code, one must build the `xud` image and clean its volume before rerunning the tests:

 ```bash
 $ npm run test:sim:clean:xud